harryw07z/planner/README.md

 ## Usage

 - Navigate to the Documents section to create and manage product requirements documents
-- Use the AI Suggestions feature to optimize your table layout

 - Double-click on cells to edit content
 - Drag column headers to reorganize the table
 - Use the Research Materials section to upload and analyze research data